HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 5

-Two Annual Public Meetings shall be held on a weekday in July and November, at 8 p.m.
-The November Public meeting will include Financial Statement overview and Electing of Board of Trustees.
-Both meetings with also include the transaction of such business as stated and described in the Notice pursuant to Section 2 of this Article.
+Two (2) Annual Public Meetings shall be held on a weekday in July and November.
+The November Public Meeting will include a Financial Statement overview and election of Board of Trustees.
+Both meetings will also include the transaction of such business as stated and described in the Notice pursuant to Section 2 of this Article.

 Section 6

-Special Meetings of all Members may be called at any time by the President or Vice President, or in the event of the absence of said President or Vice President, by a majority of the Board of Trustees, or by the written request of not less than twenty percent (20%) of the Members on not less than ten (10) days prior written notice to all Members.
+Special Meetings of all Members may be called at any time by the President or Vice President, or in the event of the absence of said President or Vice President, by a majority of the Board of Trustees.
+Each bond counts as one member when calculating the twenty percent.

 At such Special Meeting, pursuant to this aforementioned Membership request, a quorum shall consist of seventy-five percent (75%) of the Members making the written request.
 No business other than that described in the Notice required by Section 2 of this Article shall be discussed at a Special Meeting.